cthoyt/cookiecutter-snekpack/{{cookiecutter.package_name}}/README.md

 ### 📦 Making a Release

-After installing the package in development mode and installing `tox` with `pip install tox`, the commands for making a new release are contained within the `finish` environment in `tox.ini`.
+After installing the package in development mode and installing `tox` and `tox-uv` with `pip install tox tox-uv`, the commands for making a new release are contained within the `finish` environment in `tox.ini`.
 Run the following from the shell:

 ```shell